 Civil Services Examination is conducted by the UPSC every year to recruit officers for various reputed government posts.
 It is indeed one of the most challenging examinations in the country.
-There are three stages of this examination namely Prelims, Mains and IAS Interview.
-The UPSC Prelims 2019 will be conducted on 2nd June 2019.
+There are three stages of IAS exam namely Prelims, Mains and IAS Interview.
+The UPSC Prelims 2022 will be conducted on 5th June 2022.

 IAS Preparation Syllabus for Prelims and Exam Format